-We completed several acquisitions and divestitures during fiscal years 2017 and 2018 to attempt to further align our businesses to our primary markets.
+We have completed several acquisitions and divestitures to attempt to further align our businesses to our primary markets.
 Those transactions include:

 In January 2017, we acquired Applied Micro Circuits Corporation ("AppliedMicro"), a global provider of silicon solutions for next-generation cloud infrastructure and Cloud Data Centers, as well as connectivity products for edge, metro and long-haul communications equipment (the "AppliedMicro Acquisition") in order to expand our business in enterprise and Cloud Data Center applications.